Mirny Station: Historic monuments

 Some 2 km south of the station stands a metal stele with an inscribed plaque.
 It was erected on a sledge on the land transport route between coastal Mirny and inland Vostok Station.
 It commemorates Anatoly Shcheglov, a driver-mechanic who died while performing his duties.
 It has been designated a Historic Site or Monument (HSM 8) following a proposal by Russia to the Antarctic Treaty Consultative Meeting.
 Other similarly designated historic sites in the vicinity of Mirny are Ivan Khmara's Stone (HSM 7) and the Buromskiy Island Cemetery (HSM 9), both on Buromskiy Island 2.7 km north of the station.

 Climate

 Mirny Station has an ice cap climate, since all months are below 0 C. Although, it is heavily influenced by the glacial nature of Antarctica's interior, it retains a strong maritime influence, resulting in high annual snowfall.
 Summers however, are sunny and dry, reflecting a mediterranean precipitation pattern, in spite of its poleward latitude and cold temperatures.
-Summer see highs approaching 2 C on average, whereas winters are stable just below -15 C means for several months.
+Summer sees highs approaching 2 C on average, whereas winters are stable just below -15 C means for several months.
+Due to its coastal location and the fact that summer temperatures sometimes rise above freezing, limited plant and animal life flourishes during summer (December, January, February).